 4. If your foot hurts, pay attention.
 Rest and ice sore feet and lighten up on sports and high impact exercise temporarily if you notice continued pain or tenderness in your arch and heel.

 Metatarsalgia Another type of foot pain that affects men and women, young and old, is metatarsalgia.
-“Metatarsalgia is pain at the heads of the metatarsal bones, or the area just behind the toes in the ball of the foot,” explains Dr. Marsh.
+“Metatarsalgia is pain at the area just behind the toes in the ball of the foot,” explains Dr. Bohay.
 Typical symptoms include:

 • Sharp ache or burning pain in the ball of the foot, just behind the toes